London, May 2015

 - creating an international Core Group to oversee all activities;

-- organizing the next biennial Conference devoted to the theme of Cultural Literacy;
+- organising a biennial Conference devoted to the theme of Cultural Literacy;

 - assuring an enhanced web presence, supporting the distribution of information, sharing good practice, research outcomes and communication among interested parties;